jasonjurotich/JJ-GAS/SETUP UBUNTU.md

 :vs path/to/file.txt to open a file directly

 TERMINAL
-pause Vim with Ctrl + Z,
-play in the terminal,
-then return to exactly where you left with Vim by just typing the command fg.
+pause Vim with Ctrl + Z, (I have mapped this to shift T) play in the terminal, then return to exactly where you left with Vim by just typing the command fg.